sanity-io/sanity-mcp-server/README.md

 ## Development

-Install the dependencies with `npm install`
+Install the dependencies with `pnpm install`

-Rebuild and restart the server on every change with `npm run dev`
+Rebuild and restart the server on every change with `pnpm run dev`

-Build the server with `npm run build`
+Build the server with `pnpm run build`

-Run the server with `npm start`
+Run the server with `pnpm start`

 ## Claude Desktop Configuration